angelicaroselie/bikes_database_reader/README.md

 # This is a README file for this program that fetch data from bikes.db.

-## This project was created for HY Basics of databases course
+## This project was created for HY Basics of databases course, and further developed by me

 ## Installation